JoyeeWang01/SNOW-Scalable-Note-to-Outcome-Workflow/README.md

 ```

 **What it does:**
-1. Proposes features from your clinical notes
+1. **Step 1**: Proposes features from your clinical notes and aligns them by reviewing actual data
-2. Aligns features by reviewing notes
-3. Extracts feature values from all notes
+2. **Step 2**: Extracts feature values from all notes and validates accuracy
-4. Validates extracted values
+3. **Step 3**: Aggregates multi-valued features into single values per patient

-**Output:** `saved_features/extracted_features_df_latest.csv` with all features for each patient
+**Output:** `extracted_features_MMDD.csv` with aggregated features ready for modeling

 ---